Future of Brandhall Golf Course

-This consultation, which ran from 7 November to 19 December 2019, gave everyone the chance to have their say before a final decision is taken on the future of the course.
+This consultation, which ran from 7 November to 19 December 2019, gave everyone the chance to have their say before a final decision was taken on the future of the course.

 Following the consultation, we collated responses and presented a report on the findings to the Safer Neighbourhoods and Active Communities Scrutiny Board on 27 February.
 All comments and views have been fully considered.

-A report will now go to the council's Cabinet meeting for a final decision on 27 May.
-Cabinet will be recommended to close Brandhall Golf Course and Club House.
+A report went to the council's Cabinet meeting for a final decision on 27 May.
+Cabinet approved a recommendation to close Brandhall Golf Course and Club House.

 Background to the proposed closure

 Sandwell Council proposed the closure of Brandhall Golf Course for the following reasons:

 - use of the course and golf membership at Brandhall have reduced significantly over recent years